scharlau/Parsing/README.md

     bin/rails generate scaffold deployments BearID:integer PTT_ID:integer capture_lat:decimal capture_long:decimal Sex Age_class Ear_applied

 We could use all of the data, but as we're not biologists, we'll only take what looks interesting to us.
+This is why we only grab some of the columns of data from the file.
 If we change our minds, then we write a migration to modify the database, and then edit the view and controllers files accordingly to make the changes.
 It's a bit of work, but easier than seeking to remove the scaffolding, and starting over.

 We need to run the migration to set up the database.